imoan723/JSRecon-Buddy/README.md

 - Most are hardcoded to find specific things, like just endpoints.
 Adding new scanners for secrets or parameters isn't straightforward.
 - CORS...Bookmarklets [have hard time analyzing](https://medium.com/making-instapaper/bookmarklets-are-dead-d470d4bbb626) scripts from other domains, leaving major blind spots.

-JS Bounty Buddy was built to solve these problems.
+JS Recon Buddy was built to solve these problems.
 It takes the great idea of a recon bookmarklet and makes it more powerful.

 ## Examples